VTS Services

 If the vessel hasn't started the permitted movement within 30 minutes from the moment of communication with the Vanino VTS operator, the permission is cancelled and should be requested again.

-Radiotelephone contacts over the range of VHF of the Mobile Maritime Service is the major means of interaction between the Vanino port VTS and vessels in the Vanino seaport.
+Radiotelephone contacts over the range of VHF of the Mobile Maritime Service is the major means of interaction between Vanino VTS and vessels in the Vanino seaport.

 Vanino VTS maintains permanent radio watch on VHF Channels 14 and 16.
-VHF Channel 14 is the working channel of the Vanino port VTS.
+VHF Channel 14 is the working channel of Vanino VTS.
 VHF Channels 11, 20 and 68 are reserve channels.
-“Vanino-Trafik” is the call of the Vanino port VTS.
+“Vanino-Traffic” is the call of Vanino VTS.

 A vessel leaving Vanino VTS coverage area must inform Vanino VTS and request permission to end the radio watch on VHF working channel 14, call sign “Vanino-Traffic”.